 To confirm the diagnosis of nerve damage, you will need to get some tests done.
 EMG or nerve conduction study will not only confirm the diagnosis but also determine the extent of the injury.
 In this test electrodes are placed on the hands and arms of the patient and the signal transmission is assessed.

 Other diagnostic tests are imaging studies such as X-rays, MRI scans,s or ultrasounds.

 Peripheral Nerve Surgery

 If the injury is mild, the nerve damage will usually heal on its own.
 But if the damage is severe and the nerve is crushed, then surgery will be needed.
-There are multiple surgical approaches to repair a damaged nerve.
+There are multiple surgical approaches to repairing a damaged nerve.

 In cutting nerve injuries, the ends of the damaged nerves are stitched back together using micro-threads.
 This is called the direct microsurgical repair of nerves.